ThePieBaker90/On-The-Rim/Mechanics/Psycast Information/Neural Heat.md

 - Neural heat dissipates over rapidly over time, at the beginning of a creature's turn, they lose 5 generated neural heat.
 	- The amount lost may be increased or decreased by effects.
 ## Exceeding the Neural Heat Limit
-- Anytime you cast a psycast that put you over your neural heat limit, you must roll on the cast effect table below.
+- Anytime you cast a psycast that put you over your [[#Neural Heat Limit]], you must roll on the cast effect table below.
 The effect happens at the same time the psycast is cast and cannot be interrupted or stopped without cancelling the psycast.
 - Some effects trigger a "miscast", these miscasts come in 2 levels and can be found on the relevant path's document.
 For psycasts with multiple paths, roll a dice to determine a random path to cast the miscast of.

 | 1d100    | Effect                                                                                             | % Chance |